-The Office for Justice Initiatives Division of Access to Justice sponsors Law Day events designed to provide social services and legal information to the public.
+The Office for Justice Initiatives’ Division of Access to Justice sponsors Law Day events to create awareness about resources available to court users and promote civics engagement.
 These annual events are celebrated throughout the state.
-In past years, government and social service agencies have participated by staffing resource tables and preparing written material to educate the public.
+In past years, OJI has partnered with government and social service agencies to make resource tables and written material available to educate the public.

-Some of the past participants at in-person Law Day events have included, Safe Horizons, Rent Stabilization Association, Department of the Aging, New York City Bar Association - Legal Referral Service, New York State Court Officers Association, and the Association of Small Claims Arbitrators.
+Past Law Day event participants have included: Safe Horizons, Rent Stabilization Association, Department of the Aging, New York City Bar Association - Legal Referral Service, New York State Court Officers Association, and the Association of Small Claims Arbitrators.

-Organizations interested in participating in future Law Days may call 646-386-3200 or email DCAJ-OJI@nycourts.gov.
+Organizations interested in participating in future Law Day events may call 646-386-3200 or email DCAJ-OJI@nycourts.gov.